Stem boring fly

-Stem boring fly larvae known to attack turf grass, especially ryegrasses and fescues and bent grass species.
+Stem boring fly larvae are known to attack turf grass, especially ryegrasses and fescues and bent grass species.
 The adult is a tiny, black, shiny fly about 2mm long.
-The larvae are white to translucent in colour, about 4mm long and pointed at the head end.
+The larvae are white to translucent in color, about 4mm long, and pointed at the head end.
 The hind end is rounded to blunt and has two distinctive rounded projections that are visible upon close inspection with a magnifying glass.
-The pupae are small, red/brown in colour and can be seen around the site of the damaged plants.
+The pupae are small, red/brown in colour, and can be seen around the site of the damaged plants.

-Normally three generation cycles per year.
+Normally three-generation cycles per year.
 The first generation emerges in May and lays eggs on grass tillers on which the larvae feed.
-Second generation emerge in July with the third emerging in August through September.
+The second generation emerge in July with the third emerging in August through September.
 The larvae of the third generation feed slowly through the Autumn and winter and pupate the following Spring.

 HANDY TIP: If the problem is severe then we would recommend an Insecticide treatment